-The after-tax returns presented in the table for the International Small Company Portfolio are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+The after-tax returns presented in the table for the Portfolio are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown in the table.
 In addition, the after-tax returns shown are not relevant to investors who hold shares of the Portfolio through tax-advantaged arrangements, such as 401(k) plans or individual retirement accounts.

-International Small Company Portfolio Institutional Class Shares-Total Returns
+International Small Company Portfolio Institutional Class Shares -Total Returns

-1 Year 5 Years 10 Years International Small Company Portfolio Return Before Taxes -17.12% 0.70% 6.08% Return After Taxes on Distributions -17.67% -0.36% 4.79% Return After Taxes on Distributions and Sale of Portfolio Shares -9.53% 0.54% 4.68% MSCI World ex USA Small Cap Index (net dividends) (reflects no deduction for fees, expenses, or taxes on sales) -20.59% 0.45% 5.77%
+1 Year 5 Years 10 Years International Small Company Portfolio Return Before Taxes 14.43% 8.02% 4.94% Return After Taxes on Distributions 13.63% 7.09% 3.75% Return After Taxes on Distributions and Sale of Portfolio Shares 9.14% 6.29% 3.70% MSCI World ex USA Small Cap Index (net dividends) (reflects no deduction for fees, expenses or taxes on sales) 12.62% 7.05% 4.63% MSCI World ex USA Index (net dividends) 1 (reflects no deduction for fees, expenses or taxes on sales) 17.94% 8.45% 4.32%